-Do you really heavily on GA4 data for analyzing the metrics of your website engagement?
+Do you rely heavily on GA4 data for analyzing the metrics of your website engagement?
 If yes, then you would face problems while collecting all the GA4 data and performing advanced analytics on it.

 If you want to gain business-critical insights from your GA4 data, then you can’t simply manipulate it.
 You need to have access to all your marketing and website data in a centralized repository.
-With this data, you can build stories with the help of Click Through Rates, website engagement, distribution of leads across geographies, website rankings, etc.

 This article throws light on two methods for implementing GA4 BigQuery Integration.
 However, to increase your time to value you can definitely go through the simple two-step process for replicating data from GA4 to BigQuery.